Approvals for the Middle East

 - Saudi Arabia

 Most goods intended for import to Saudi Arabia require a certificate of conformity, or CoC.
 This verifies your product's compatibility with national regulations – from consumer protection to religious rules.
-The Saudi Arabian customs and excise office, incidentally, also requires a new certificate of conformity for every delivery made.
-When making repeat deliveries, however, existing documentation can be used again, which greatly simplifyies the certification process.
-Exceptions to the CoC rule include goods sent to government bodies.
-TÜV Rheinland is accredited by the Saudi Arabian Standards Organization (SASO).
+The Saudi Arabian customs and excise office, initiallyrequires a new certificate of conformity for every delivery made.
+When making repeat deliveries, however, existing documentation can be used again, which considerably simplifies the certification process.
+Exceptions to the CoC rule apply to goods sent to government bodies.
+TÜV Rheinland is accredited by the Saudi Standards, Metrology and Quality (SASO).

 All devices intended for use in the public telephone network require authorization from the Communication and Information Technology Commission, or CITC.
 TÜV Rheinland can help you gain the necessary approval for these imports to Saudi Arabia.